Notes on the Geography of Poland: Cities

 A splendid example of brick-filled timber framing.
 It's in Bydgoszcz and unlikely to go away soon.

-The Florian Gate, the only surviving medieval gate of old Cracow.
-It opens into Florianska Street and terminates in the distance at St. Mary's Church, at the east end of the great Market Square or Rynek Glowny.
+The Florian Gate, the only surviving medieval gate of old Kracow.
+It opens into Florianska Street and terminates in the distance at St. Mary's Church.
 Notice the establishment on the left?

 Yes, it's McDonald's, but very discretely done, as this rear courtyard suggests.
 Someday, somebody should write about how the company sometimes does things well.

-The Jewish Cemetery on the south side of Cracow.
+The Jewish Cemetery on the south side of Kracow.
 It's densely packed, with stones encroaching on walkways and piled on earlier stones until the ground is left in a state of seeming upheaval.
-If you're here alone on a quiet day, you can imagine hands reaching up and beckoning.
+If you're here alone on a quiet day, you can imagine hands reaching up.

 On the west side of Cracow.

 Another neighbor: Oswiecim, or Auschwitz.
-Here, outside the part of the camp that's preserved as a museum, and with its sinister lettering almost obscured in shade: the old office of the camp commandant, now an apartment house for Polish military families.
+Here, outside the part of the camp that's preserved as a museum, and with its sinister lettering almost obscured in shade, the old office of the camp commandant survives as an apartment house for Polish military families.

 Central Lublin makes a dismal contrast with Cracow's Market Square and Warsaw's Old Town.